SeisComP/seiscomp/doc/base/glossary.rst

       The speed at which a rupture front moves across the surface of the fault during an earthquake.

+   SCML
+      :term:`SeisComP3` Markup Language.
+SCML is a flavor of `QuakeML
+      <https://quake.ethz.ch/quakeml/>`_  and is used by SeisComP and by
+      products of :term:`gempa GmbH` for exchange.

    SDS
       SeisComP Data Structure which is used for archiving waveform data.
 Below the base directory of the archive the SDS has the structure: